Ryanswa28h/gokgok.nvim/README.md

 :Copilot Setup
 ```

-If you don't want to use Copilot autocomplete, you can comment `{ name = "copilot", priority = 1250 },` in `plugins/autocomplete.lua`.
+If you don't want to use Copilot autocomplete, you can delete `copilot` in the `plugins/blink.lua > return > opts > sources > default` table.

 ### 6. Delete `lazy-lock.json` (Optional)